RoleplayRevisited/rr_keyfob/README.md

 - Door Control page (Control the vehicle doors)
 - More to come....

+If you have any further questions please join my <a href="https://discord.gg/RsWzxwtAY3">Discord</a>.
+So that I can help you

+## Credits

+[Troughy](https://github.com/Troughy) Added vehicle owned check in db

 The icons used:
 [Car window icons created by LAFS - Flaticon](https://www.flaticon.com/free-icons/car-window)

-If you have any further questions please join my <a href="https://discord.gg/RsWzxwtAY3">Discord</a>.
-So that I can help you

 ## Legal